sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/dns-in-detail.md

 63

-A subdomain name has the same creation restrictions as a Second-Level Domain, being limited to 63 characters.
+A subdomain name has the same creation restrictions as a Second-Level Domain, which is limited to 63 characters.

 </details>